daedaebae/BookBoss/PLANNED_FEATURES.md

   - Force the user to successfully log in before accessing anything on the server (protect all routes/views).

 - [x] **Settings Menu Popup**
+  - ✅ **MIGRATED TO REACT** - Full settings modal with tabs for General, Profile, Filters, Export, Users, and Audiobookshelf
   - Create a pop-up menu when the settings button is clicked.
   - Style it consistently with the user creation menu.
   - Show common server options that the user can change.